-The Freelander 1 was Land Rover's first venture into the compact sports utility vehicle (SUV) market and was launched in October 1997.
-Over its production run, up to 2006, the original Land Rover Freelander had become the marqueâ€™s all-time best seller, with more than 200,000 vehicles sold.
-While not possessing the off road proficiency of its bigger relatives the Defender or the Discovery, it still beat all other competitors in its class>
+The Freelander 1 was Land Rover's first venture into the compact sport utility vehicle (SUV) market, launching in October 1997.
+Over its production run -- right up to 2006 -- the original Land Rover Freelander (or Freelander 1) was the Rover Company's all-time best selling vehicle, with more than 200,000 vehicles sold worldwide.
+While the Freelander 1 does not possess the off-road proficiency of its bigger relatives - the Defender or the Discovery, it still beats all other competitors in its class>

 Freelander 1 Parts

 Known internally as the Land Rover Pathfinder during the design stage, the Freelander 1 exploded on the market in 1998 to much acclaim.